ebjornset/DryGen/docs/verbs/mermaid-er-diagram-from-efcore.md

 #tree-shaking-roots: # List of string
 #-
 ```
-{% include notification.html
+{% include notification.html status="is-dark"
-message="You can generate the same template your self with the command `dry-gen options-from-commandline --verb mermaid-er-diagram-from-efcore`."
+message="You can generate the same template your self with the command

+`dry-gen options-from-commandline --verb mermaid-er-diagram-from-efcore`"
 %}